Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Assessment of Current Buyer Behavior in Market

 Although internet connectivity is improving in Guinea, it is not yet fully reliable for trade and commercial promotion.
 Guinea has been connected to a submarine fiber optic cable off the coast since 2013.
 As costs decrease and the internet penetration rate rises, electronic commerce will likely increase commensurately.
-However, completion of online sales involving physical delivery of a product to customers will still face the physical hurdles created by the poor Guinean road infrastructure, lack of addresses, and formal delivery systems.
+The World Bank estimates 26 percent of Guineans used the internet as of 2020.
+Nonetheless, completion of online sales involving physical delivery of a product to customers will still face the physical hurdles created by the poor Guinean road infrastructure, lack of addresses, and formal delivery systems.
 Delivery of goods from businesses to customers often requires significant coordination to ensure directions and addresses are well understood.
 Mobile internet access is ramping up quickly, especially through the use of “medium technology” phones capable of simple internet connections at 3G and 4G speeds.
-Internet cafes do exist in some of the larger cities, but they are expensive for most Guinean consumers.
 5G technology is not likely to be implemented in Guinea in the near future.

 Guinea is a cash economy.
-A majority of Guinea’s commerce is informal, and transactions are mostly completed with cash.
-At present, the banking system cannot support e-commerce nor ensure the reliability or safety of transactions completed with credit or debit cards.
-Although some businesses accept credit cards, more often than not, credit cards do not work outside of large hotels and the airport.
+Most of Guinea’s commerce is informal, and transactions are mostly completed with cash.
+At present, the banking system cannot support e-commerce, nor ensure the reliability or safety of transactions completed with credit or debit cards.
+Although some businesses accept credit cards, more often than not, credit cards do not work outside of large hotels, upscale stores and restaurants, major grocery store chains, and the airport.
 Mobile phone companies are aggressively launching mobile money platforms.
 Most monetary amounts move via the Orange Money transfer system, as well as Mobile MTN, Western Union, Ria, Wari, and MoneyGram.
 ATM machines exist in Conakry but are generally uncommon.

 Local eCommerce Sales Rules & Regulations

 The Regulatory Authority for the Post and Telecommunications (ARPT) regulates e-commerce activities under the authority of the Ministry of Posts, Telecommunications, and Digital Economy.
 The Guinean law on e-commerce was passed on June 2016.
-Business are required to register with ARPT before commencing online sales, however this is poorly enforced and few businesses are currently completing online sales in Guinea.
-Guinea will host the regional headquarters of an African e-commerce platform, called with AeTrade.
-The signing ceremony took place in December 2019 in Conakry.
-The platform will serve as an e-commerce service for African entrepreneurs across the continent to reduce transaction costs, improve supply chain management, enhance productivity, and increase consumer choice.
+Businesses are required to register with ARPT before commencing online sales, however this is poorly enforced, and few businesses are currently completing online sales in Guinea.
+Guinea hosts the regional headquarters of an African e-commerce platform, called the African Electronic Trade Group (AeTrade).
+The platform serves as an e-commerce service for African entrepreneurs across the continent to reduce transaction costs, improve supply chain management, enhance productivity, and increase consumer choice.

 Local eCommerce Business Service Provider Ecosystem